viperleed/viperleed/doc/content/parameters/log_debug.rst

 LOG_LEVEL follows the standard Python logging levels, as defined by the `logging module <https://docs.python.org/3/library/logging.html>`__.
 As such, higher lower values correspond to higher verbosity with any value below 10 being debug messages.
-In :ref:`PARAMETERS<parameters>` LOG_LEVEL can be assigned an integer value in the range [0, 50], or one of the following shorthands:
+In :ref:`PARAMETERS` LOG_LEVEL can be assigned an integer value in the range [0, 50], or one of the following shorthands:

 - ``debug``, ``True``: 10
 - ``verbose``, ``v``: 5